fossas/fossa-cli/docs/walkthroughs/what-data-gets-uploaded.md

 "Archive upload" uploads vendored dependencies to a secure S3 bucket.
 We license scan the uploaded files on our servers.
 All files that do not contain licenses are then removed after 30 days.

-You can figure out whether the scan was a CLILicenseScan or an ArchiveUpload by looking at the logs with the `--debug` flag.
+You can figure out whether the scan was a CLILicenseScan or an ArchiveUpload by running `fossa analyze` with the `--debug` flag: `fossa analyze --debug`.

-If it was a CLILicenseScan, then it will say
+If it was a CLILicenseScan, then you will see this in the logs:

 ```
 "License Scanning '<vendored dependency name>' at '<vendored dependency path>'.

 ```

-If it was an ArchiveUpload, then it will say
+If it was an ArchiveUpload, then you will see this in the logs:

 ```
 "Compressing '<vendored dependency name>' at '<vendored dependency path>'.

 ```

-Here is a sample output of the data that gets uploaded to the server for a non-vendored-dependency scan.
-The license text has been truncated for readability, but other than that this is exactly what would be uploaded:
+Here is a sample output of the data that gets uploaded to the server for a CLI license scan.
+The license text has been truncated for readability, but other than that this is exactly what would be uploaded.
+You can also [download the full JSON](../assets/license-scan-data.json).

 ```json
 {